-Second, faculty mentors need to provide one of the three reference letters for the application that explains their assessment of the student applicants’ potential to succeed in their doctoral programs and commitment to applying for a CSU instructional faculty position after obtaining their doctoral degrees.
-The reference letters should also describe how faculty mentors plan to support the applicants through the CPS.
+Second, the mentors need to provide one of the three reference letters for the application that explains their assessment of the student applicants’ potential to succeed in their doctoral programs and commitment to applying for a CSU instructional faculty position after obtaining their doctoral degrees.
+The reference letter should also describe how faculty mentors plan to support the applicants through the CPS.

 During the CDIP funding

 When student applicants are selected to participate in the CDIP, they are referred to as CDIP Scholars.
 Faculty Mentors will work with Scholars to implement the activities they proposed together in the Collaborative Plan of Support.
 Regular contacts and interactions will facilitate successful implementation.